-Having faith in God, and not results; this was the biggest lesson I learned in 2019 and one I continue to learn.
+Having faith in God, and not results; was the biggest lesson I learned in 2019 and one I continue to learn.
 If we consistently put our faith in results, then we will only be disappointed when things don’t work out the way we envisioned.
 When we leave God out of the equation, feelings of frustration, doubt, and questions like: “why me” replace our faith, hope, and trust.

 Our natural tendency is to put faith in something tangible, like results.
 Because we can’t visually see or touch God, it requires more work to trust Him and His process.

 For example, we show up to work each day because we have faith, in the result, that we will get paid.
 It’s a lot easier to trust in these more physically concrete results.

 Marvelous Thing About Faith

 The marvelous thing about faith is when we practice it and consistently trust God; it does become tangible.
 God becomes more real.
 Christ feels closer, and you can hear God’s voice more consistently and clearly.

 I believe that is one reason faith is the first principle in the gospel of Jesus Christ.
 It sets a foundation for a relationship with God and Christ and sets the path to more understanding and a broader vision of God’s purpose for us, even when we don’t see the results we hope for in this life.

 If this is something you struggle with, you are not a failure – you are not alone.
 Whether we are religious or not, having faith in something good or a higher power strengthens us.
 Practicing faith is part of our relationships, parenting, and even ourselves.
 It is a synonym to words like hopefulness, optimism, belief, complete trust, conviction, and confidence.

 Doesn’t that sound like a good thing to work for?
 I hope my experience will strengthen your faith and help you see how present God is in your life.